 When we are not together practicing in the gorgeous wood studio overlooking the ocean, or eating fresh wholesome food family style, participants will have plenty of time to lounge on the private beach in the jungle, swim, kayak, hike to hidden clay pots where you can dig cool clay to rub on your body and refresh your skin, visit a nearby Orchid farm, or simply swing in the hammock.

-This retreat is limited to 6 people.
-There are 2 double and two single rooms.
+This retreat is limited to 12 people.
+There are 4 double and 4 single rooms.
 If there is a group of 4 people who want to come together and stay in a 4 person room, we do have this available at a reduced rate.
-Single room rate is $1950, double $1700, early registration, if paid in full by February 15.
-After February 15, 2019, rates increase to: Single room rate of $2250, double $2000. $500 non-refundable deposit may be paid to ensure your spot.

 Molly has been developing Bedside Yoga since 2003 and has worked extensively with people at end of life, including assisting and attending at scheduled deaths.
 She is a master teacher and a dedicated spiritual practitioner who can deftly weave practical tools, deep philosophy, and individual practice with humor, humility and joy.

 Training begins Monday evening with group dinner and practice.
 Students are recommended to arrive Sunday evening and spend the night in Puerto Vallarta (we can give lots of recommendations for hotels and restaurants).
 We will send a car to Puerto Vallarta to collect all the students at a central location on Monday afternoon.

 Early afternoon session: 11 – 2